This super easy to make, healthy spinach macaroni cheese is full of colour, goodness and loads of deliciousness your family will love!

-I have used my simple white sauce recipe as the base for this low fat spinach sauce by halving the ingredients to make room for the cheese and spinach mixture (which also required a little more milk than the amount I used in my original white sauce recipe).
+I have used my simple white sauce recipe as the base for this low fat spinach sauce and halved the ingredients to make room for the cheese and spinach mixture.
+(Which also required a little more milk than the amount I used in my original white sauce recipe).
 The sauce is still very simple to make, despite the additional ingredients.
-This recipe is the perfect easy weeknight vegetarian dinner idea (served on its own or with a simple salad perhaps) but it also makes a tasty side dish, great with either grilled chicken or turkey.

 - 150 g spinach